DevHeris/ReactBlogApp/README.md

 ## Features

 - **View Blog Posts:** Users can browse through a list of blog posts, each displaying a title, content, and author information.
-Clicking on a post reveals its full details.
-- **Add New Posts:** Adding new blog posts is intuitive with a form provided for users to input their content and contribute to the platform.
+- **Add New Posts:** Adding new blog posts is intuitive with a form provided for users to input their content.
 - **Delete Posts:** For content management, users can delete individual blog posts they have created, providing them with control over their contributions.

 ## Enhancements

-### Filter Functionality
+### Sort Functionality

-I've implemented a filter feature that allows users to filter blog posts based on specific criteria, such as author or category.
-This improves content discoverability and user engagement by enabling users to find relevant posts more efficiently.
+I've implemented a sort feature that allows users to sort blog posts based on specific criteria, such as author,title or input.

 ### Clear All Button